DTJF/libpruio/src/doc/_5_memory.md

 \Proj uses three blocks of memory to organize its data

-- PruIo::DInit : A memory block of variable size, allocated by
-  \Proj, containing the data arrays PruIo::Init and PruIo::Conf.
+- PruIo::DInit : A memory block of variable size in user space memory, allocated by \Proj, containing the data arrays PruIo::Init and PruIo::Conf.

-- PruIo::DRam : A memory block of 2 x 8 kB, allocated by the kernel
+- PruIo::DRam : A memory block of 2 x 8 kB on the PRUSS, mapped by the kernel driver uio_pruss for ARM access.
-  driver uio_pruss and mapped to the PRUSS DRam.

-- PruIo::ERam : A memory block of variable size (up to 8 MB), allocated by the kernel driver uio_pruss.
+- PruIo::ERam : A contingous memory block of variable size (up to 8 MB) in kernel space memory, allocated by the kernel driver uio_pruss.

 These blocks are available after the constructor call PruIo::PruIo() and get destroyed in the destructor PruIo::~PruIo().
 The constructor